 The Future Imagination Collaboratory is a program of the Future Imagination Fund, and is administered by the Tisch Initiative for Creative Research (TCR).

-- who represent “thought leadership” in their respective fields and communities
+who represent leadership in their respective fields and communities